 Esposito’s Hall of Fame teammate, Bobby Orr, picked up two assists in the game to finish the season with an NHL record 102.
 He also set the all-time mark for NHL defensemen with 37 goals and 139 points.
 His records for assists and points still stand today.

 This contest was also the final regular-season game for Canadiens’ all-time great Jean Beliveau.
-It was his 1,125 game of his career, all played with Montreal.
+It was the 1,125th game of his career; all played with Montreal.
 He went out in style by scoring six goals and 16 points in the playoffs on his way to the 10th Stanley Cup win of his remarkable career.

-On that same night, Gordie Howe plays in his 1,687th and final regular-season game with the Detroit Red Wings at Madison Square Garden.
-He announced his retirement at the end of the season and is inducted into the Hockey Hall of Fame in 1972.
+On that same night, Gordie Howe played in his 1,687th and final regular-season game with the Detroit Red Wings at Madison Square Garden.
+He announced his retirement at the end of the season and was inducted into the Hockey Hall of Fame in 1972.

 However, he returned to the ice with the Hartford Whalers of the World Hockey Association.
 He played seven seasons with the Whalers, including one last season in the NHL, before retiring for good in 1980.